memfault/interrupt/_drafts/mcuboot-overview.md

 The `tc_*` calls are library calls into the Tinycrypt library (because we are using `MCUBOOT_USE_TINYCRYPT`).
 The exact dependencies will change depending on what is enabled in the bootloader (SHA256, Code Signing, Encryption).
 For the purposes of this initial port, we'll just be using SHA256 based validation to check for image corruption.

-Tinycrypt can easily be added to a project by adding the sources to the Makefile and is included as a submodule within the MCUboot repo:
+Tinycrypt can easily be added to a project by adding the sources to the Makefile.
+The library is included as a submodule within the MCUboot repo so we can just pick it up from there:

 ```makefile
 TINYCRYPT_DIR := $(ROOT_DIR)/external/MCUboot/ext/tinycrypt/lib